wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

 TableBlock
 ----------

-The :doc:`/reference/contrib/table_block` default implementation makes it too easy for end users to miss they need either row or column headers (`#5989 <https://github.com/wagtail/wagtail/issues/5989>`_).
+The :doc:`/reference/contrib/table_block` default implementation makes it too easy for end-users to miss they need either row or column headers (`#5989 <https://github.com/wagtail/wagtail/issues/5989>`_).
 Make sure to always have either row headers or column headers set.
-Also treat its Caption field as mandatory, so screen reader users navigating the site’s tables know where they are.
+Always add a Caption, so screen reader users navigating the site’s tables know where they are.

 ----